Atlanta Burns Club Visit 2009

 Our Anniversary Suppers are held on the Friday nearest to the 25th January each year - the birth date of Burns in 1759.
 Cost of membership is £10.00.
 Anyone not on our mailing list who would like to attend should contact club secretary, Neil Anderson at neiland@btinternet.com

-This year our 2023 Anniversary Supper was held on Friday 27th January, 2023 at Inverness Golf Club.
+Our 2026 Anniversary Supper was held on Friday 23rd January, 2026 at Inverness Golf Club.

 -